 Is this now sort of a campaign of covering every base?

-But now it's that uh not only didn't we do anything wrong then, but now you're doing nothing to protect against the things that we failed to protect against.
+But now it's that not only didn't we do anything wrong then, but now you're doing nothing to protect against the things that we failed to protect against.

 It's almost laughable if it weren't such a serious subject.

-I want to know do you interpret this that this judge is saying, yeah, this is novel and this is new, and there are significant questions.
+I want to know: do you interpret this, that this judge is saying, yeah, this is novel and this is new and there are significant questions.

-Is that the judge kind of acknowledging that she's following in her particular case, current events and new disclosures, and that she has figured out pretty quickly that she's been manipulated and lied to?
+Is that the judge kind of acknowledging that she's following, in her particular case, current events and new disclosures, and that she has figured out pretty quickly that she's been manipulated and lied to?

-To some degree, it's a remarkable letter.
+It's a remarkable letter.

 Listen, you know, the way the court operates, as you know, is there's a duty judge assigned in Washington every week.